awong234/population_from_scat_model/log.md

 # 2018-07-20

+FUCKING JAKE

 Viewing 2017 data, most scats are in the vicinity of dog tracks.
 Some are far away, certainly outside the 50m box and won't be counted in a 'visited' cell.
 Task is to have all the scat locations inherit the location of the **nearest** point on the corresponding dog track line.

+- [x] 08B3 and 08B4 still mislabeled.
+Looks like two sites each that weren't picked up by the GIS.
+    * Maybe renaming was unnecessary.
+Testing without rename.
+- [x] One site 12A4 mislabeled as 12A6.
+    * Part of 12A6 (one of the multitracks exports) belongs to 12A4.
+This is from `12A6_07.10.17_JL.gpx`.
+    * Rename to `12A4_07.10.17_JL.gpx`.
+- [ ] Part of `12A6_07.09.17_SM.gpx` should be 12A4.
+Need to separate out.

 # 2018-07-19